LeadershipScientificSoftware/LeadershipScientificSoftware.github.io/PESO.md

 ### How to become part of the PESO effort
 - PESO and the other seed projects are engaging with the scientific software community via LSSw Town Halls.
 See [lssw.io](https://lssw.io) for details.
 - PESO is planning an in-person workshop at Argonne National Laboratory on June 8 - 9, 2023.
-Stay tuned for details.
+Workshop information and registration is available: [https://bit.ly/peso-workshop-june2023](https://bit.ly/peso-workshop-june2023).
+- PESO is requesting community input by submitting responses to the following Google Form: [https://bit.ly/peso-2023-input](https://bit.ly/peso-2023-input)
-- Check back on this page for additional engagement opportunities.
+- Check back on this page for additional engagement opportunities

 ### PESO Leadership Team
 - Michael Heroux (Sandia National Laboratories; PI)